farrakhb/sparta-coursepreparation/README.md

 ## Books

-There are hundreds of good books on coding and testing and while we'll recommend some of these during the course, we'd rather you read something a little less technical.
+There are hundreds of good books on coding and testing.
+While we'll recommend some of these during the course, we'd rather you read something a little less technical as well.
 Here are three books we'd recommend to anyone entering the tech industry:

 * [The Phoenix Project](https://www.amazon.co.uk/Phoenix-Project-DevOps-Helping-Business/dp/0988262509/ref=sr_1_1?ie=UTF8&qid=1467059023&sr=8-1&keywords=the+phoenix+project) by Gene Kim, Kevin Behr and George Spafford
 * [The Lean Startup](https://www.amazon.co.uk/Lean-Startup-Innovation-Successful-Businesses/dp/0670921602/ref=sr_1_1?ie=UTF8&qid=1467059032&sr=8-1&keywords=lean+startup) by Eric Ries
 * [The Power of Habit](https://www.amazon.co.uk/Power-Habit-Why-What-Change/dp/1847946240/ref=sr_1_1?ie=UTF8&qid=1467059040&sr=8-1&keywords=Habits) by Charles Duhigg

+The Amazon descriptions should make it clear what they're all about.

 ---
 ### We're looking forward to meeting you 😃